MyXOF/SparkNotes/markdown/architecture.md

     properties: Properties) {
   var finalStage: ResultStage = null try {
-    // New stage creation may throw an exception if, for example, jobs are run on a
-    // HadoopRDD whose underlying HDFS files have been deleted. finalStage = createResultStage(finalRDD, func, partitions, jobId, callSite) } catch {
+    finalStage = createResultStage(finalRDD, func, partitions, jobId, callSite) } catch {
     case e: Exception =>